Sweepstakes casino status in Texas is unsettled.

 Track this billTexas does not explicitly prohibit online sweepstakes casinos, but neither does it expressly authorize them.
 The state prohibits all forms of gambling not enumerated in the Constitution (lottery, charitable bingo, charitable raffles).
 Physical "eight-liner" game rooms face the most direct enforcement.
 Online sweepstakes platforms have operated without targeted state enforcement to date, but the legal gray area means operators can restrict Texas access at any time without notice.

-Each casino offers different games.
+Each casino offers a different mix of games.
 Expect slots, table games, and specialty titles.
-Libraries range from 200 to over 1,000 games.
-Top providers include Pragmatic Play, NetEnt, and Evoplay.
-Some platforms have exclusive games made just for sweepstakes players.
+Lineups run from 200 to over 1,000 games.
+Top studios include Pragmatic Play, NetEnt, and Evoplay.
+Some sites also build their own games just for sweepstakes players.

 Sweepstakes casinos offer player protection tools.
 Use deposit limits and session time reminders.
 Self-exclusion options help if you need a break.
 Remember: these casinos are for entertainment.
 Winning money is possible but never guaranteed.
 Do not treat this as income.

 Need help with problem gambling?
-Call the National Helpline at 1-800-522-4700.
-It is free and confidential.
+Call the National Problem Gambling Helpline at 1-800-MY-RESET (1-800-697-3738).
 Texas may also offer local resources for gambling support.

 May 1, 2025